seadogger-tech/seadogger-homelab/README.md

 ### CEPH-ROOK Storage Configuration

-TODO You could also run Ceph on a Pi cluster—see the storage configuration playbook inside the `ceph` directory.
+`TODO You could also run Ceph on a Pi cluster—see the storage configuration playbook inside the `ceph` directory.`

+` Also note that this needs to be done before deploying applications with persitent storage (e.g. Openweb UI and Prometheus)

 This configuration is not yet integrated into the general K3s setup.